fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/readme.md

   * numpy
   * matplotlib

-### Installation
+### Quick start

-To get started please begin with
+* To get started please begin with

     $ python setup.install install

   This will install a python module `micromagnetic_standard_problem_FMR` required to generate the figures.

-## Structure of this repository

-For each software package, we have a directory containing the scripts required to run the standard_problem and a second folder containing the cached data (simulation results).

-## How to reproduce the results
+* Then to reproduce the results, enter the corresponding directory and type `make`.